Compliance & Legal

 To avoid HR investigations becoming an operations bottleneck or worse, a costly settlement, HR managers should consider these pre-investigation steps.

-For professionals in the Employee and Labor Relations field, HR investigations are A common occurrence.
+For professionals in the Employee and Labor Relations field, HR investigations are a common occurrence.
+There's been a greater focus on human-centric work models in recent years, but this doesn't mean all employees will be engaged and satisfied all the time.
 Whether you are within a Human Resources department at the hub of a multi-faceted company, or an individual leading of a small team of professionals in your own business venture, dealing with workplace issues and/or grievances is inevitable.

 To avoid HR investigations becoming a bottleneck in operations, or resulting settlements costing thousands of dollars, initial steps should be taken.
 Advance preparation can streamline the process and resolve situations swiftly - with minimal disruption to the business.